rob-sullivan/ai/README.md

 # ai repo

 ## AI Text Classification
-Training a supervised learning algorithm for text classification using a TextClassification dataset and pytorch.
+Training a supervised learning algorithm for text classification to categorise news articles by training a model through pytorch on AG_NEWS dataset.